Recorded commonly throughout all of mainland Britain, as well as Orkney and the Hebrides (Musgrove, 2023).

 One of a complex of four species: arcuata, brevicornis, notha, schaefferi.
 Males of the four species cannot always be reliably separated, though Taeger has produced a key to males on the continent.
 Tenthredo notha and schaeferri can be separated from arcuata and brevicornis by the yellow band on tergite 1 which broadens laterally and continues down onto the lateral face.
 Tenthredo arcuata and brevicornis females can be distinguished by the shape of the saw teeth.
 In brevicornis the saw teeth are sharp and pointed.
+In brevicornis, the antennal scape is usually completely black though not always.
 However, in old specimens the saw teeth may become blunted and ressemble arcuata.

 Size: approx. 9 - 11mm